-- Compensation will increase and members will leave the active workforce according to the actuarial valuation assumptions. - For the projections, new hires that replace active members who retire, terminate, die or become disabled are not assumed to enter the Plan. - The sponsor contributes the amount determined by the applicable funding policy each year. - For plans that are less than 100% funded as of the valuation date, the contribution during the projection period is capped at the amount needed to achieve and maintain a funded status of 100%. - Assets grow at the assumed rate of return (discount rate).
+- Compensation will increase and members will leave the active workforce according to the actuarial valuation assumptions. - For closed group projections, new hires that replace active members who retire, terminate, die or become disabled are not assumed to enter the Plan. - The sponsor contributes the amount determined by the applicable funding policy each year. - For plans that are less than 100% funded as of the valuation date, the contribution during the projection period is capped at the amount needed to achieve and maintain a funded status of 100%. - Assets grow at the assumed rate of return (discount rate). - Non-vested members receive a refund of their accumulated employee contribution account balance during the year in which they terminate.